florencejt/fusilli/docs/contributing_examples/A_template_other_fusion.rst

             ]

 ..
-GENERATED FROM PYTHON SOURCE LINES 465-466
+GENERATED FROM PYTHON SOURCE LINES 468-469

 I hope this template has been helpful!
 If you have any questions, please feel free to ask in the GitHub Discussions page.

-.. rst-class:: sphx-glr-timing

-   **Total running time of the script:** (0 minutes 0.000 seconds)

 .. _sphx_glr_download_contributing_examples_A_template_other_fusion.py: